khaosdoctor/example-technical-interview/README.md

 -   `npm run build` - Builds the project
 -   `npm run test` - Runs the tests with coverage by default

+## Setup

+The project only requires you to have Docker installed on the machine.
+There's a `docker-compose.yml` file that will start a MongoDB database.
+You don't need to run the scripts manually, the `docker-compose.yml` file will be used by the `npm run start:dev` script before running the server.

 ## Goal

 1. Adjust POST /users that it accepts a user and stores it in a database.